Conditions to apply

 The teams will have to be supported by one of their professors or academic supervisors, whose role will be to supervise the work of the students.
 This person must belong to the same institution of at least one of the students, is expected to endorse the entire application and development process of the team, and will bear responsibility for the experiment.
 If the team does not have a PhD student in it, the endorsing professor must also attend the entire experiment campaign.

-At the moment of application, the endorsing professor will have to provide ESA's Education Office with a Letter of Endorsement.
+At the moment of application, the each endorsing professor will have to provide ESA's Education Office with a Letter of Endorsement.
+In this letter they should state the names of their students and that they bear responsibility for their involvement in the programme.

 Additionally, the European Low Gravity Research Association (ELGRA) will offer each selected team, through a mentorship programme, the possibility to benefit from the support from a European scientist highly experienced in gravity-related research.